citp/privacy-policy-historical/s/sh/sho/shoppersdrugmart.ca.md

-> *The following text is extracted and transformed from the shoppersdrugmart.ca privacy policy that was archived on 2010-04-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100413155457id_/http%3A//www.shoppersdrugmart.ca/english/corporate_information/privacy/index.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the shoppersdrugmart.ca privacy policy that was archived on 2011-11-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111124160943id_/http%3A//www1.shoppersdrugmart.ca/privacy.aspx) for the most accurate reproduction.*

-# Shoppers Drug Mart - Privacy
+#

 This Privacy Policy outlines the information Shoppers Drug Mart will collect on this web site and how it will use that information.
 It will also tell you who to contact about the personal information which is collected and what to do if you do not want your personal information collected.